-We recommend the following books as a solid beginning in reading the scholarship on teaching and learning in higher education.
-Together they provide a broad understanding of current research and theory, offer practical approaches and paradigms, and paint a clear picture of the social and institutional contexts of contemporary higher education.
+The following books provide an accessible and practical introduction to the scholarship on teaching and learning in higher education.
+Together, they provide a broad understanding of current research and theory, offer practical approaches and paradigms, and paint a clear picture of the social and institutional contexts of contemporary higher education.

 Additional reading lists are published to the blog on an ongoing basis.

 Current lists include:

 Future lists may deal with: